 £375,000

 Before instructing an estate agent, always get at least three free valuations.
 Market conditions in rural Pembrokeshire can vary significantly, and an accurate valuation based on recent sold data will help you price competitively from day one.
 Overpricing can lead to your property sitting on the market while correct pricing generates immediate interest from serious buyers.

-First-time buyers and those with smaller households may find opportunities in the terraced and semi-detached segments, where two-bedroom properties occasionally become available at lower price points.
-The current market shows good representation across the £100,000 to £200,000 bracket with four listings, providing options for various buyer budgets.
-Understanding which bedroom configuration matches your property helps position it correctly against comparable homes and attract the right buyers.
-Properties in this price bracket often attract first-time buyers relocating from more expensive areas who are drawn to Rosemarket's affordability relative to larger towns.
+First-time buyers and those with smaller households may find opportunities in the semi-detached and detached segments, where two-bedroom properties occasionally become available at lower price points.
+The current market shows good representation across the £200,000 to £250,000 bracket with three listings, providing options for various buyer budgets.
+Understanding which bedroom configuration matches your property helps

+£375,000